 27 Feb How to develop confidence in children [25 powerful tips and tricks]

-Confidence is one of the most important attributes a child can have as they grow into adults.
+Confidence is one of the most important attributes a child can have as they grow up.
 Self-confidence helps children succeed in school, make friends, and develop the skills they need to become happy and successful grown-ups.
 Unfortunately, many kids struggle with low self-esteem and lack of confidence.
 As parents or educators, it’s important to help children develop and maintain confidence so they can reach their full potential.

 What exactly is confidence?